Monstera adansonii

 -

 This plant is toxic to humans and pets if ingested.
 Exercise caution when children or pets are nearby.
 It is also recommended to use gloves when handling this plant due to the risk of contact dermatitis.
-The Swiss Cheese Plant is a very popular indoor plant and is used primarily used as a tropical ornamental.
+The Swiss Cheese Plant is a very popular indoor plant, and is primarily used as a tropical ornamental.

 Quick ID Hints: